yuhasem/poc_utils/tas/notes.md

 0x081E086C  MOV r0, 0x0
 0x081E086E  POP {pc}
 ...
-0x081E08A4  MOV PC, LR    ; what the actual fuck
+0x081E08A4  MOV pc, lr    ; what the actual fuck
 ```

 I'd also like to point out that there's a single instruction multiply limited to 34 cycles (with early termination) that could be used for random ranges.
 But instead they chose to actually do remainders and implement in a super inefficient way...